CodeQueenie/CodeQueenie/README.md

 I combine business insight with tools like Python, SQL, FastAPI, and AI platforms to build smarter workflows and optimize decision-making.
 My work spans everything from automating reports to structuring messy data with LLMs.

-🔹 Built 20+ AI-powered projects across automation, analytics, and backend systems
+🔹 Built 20+ AI-powered applications across automation, analytics, and backend systems
 🔹 Led 50+ person teams and turned around underperforming operations
 🔹 Passionate about building tools that help people work better, not harder